rwoodpecker/internet_radio_dl/README.md

 * On first succesful connection to the stream the first file will be timestamped for the time of connection, and then subsequent files will be timestamped each hour.
 * You must supply a valid URL.
 On initial connection each URL will be checked for a valid HTTP response code and audio-type.
 Currently if there is an issue with either of these the script will exit to alert the user to check their URLs.
 * This is an archival tool, as such it handles all disconnects or timeouts quickly.
 The script will agressively attempt to reconnect to the stream on error in a random range between 5 and 60 seconds.
-* It is safe to keyboard interrupt (control +c ) this tool, otherwise it will run and archive the streams forever.
+* It is safe to keyboard interrupt (control + c ) this tool, otherwise it will run and archive the streams forever.